 Vendors should consult the guide to help determine which VPAT sections must be completed for their particular E&IT product or service.
 NOTE: The Summary Table, Sections 1194.31 and 1194.41 must be completed for all E&IT products and services.
 Completion of both Sections 1194.21 and 1194.22 is required for Web-based applications.

 As a starting point, this Quick Reference Guide explains each technical provision of the Section 508 Standards in terms of "What does this requirement mean?", "How can I tell if this requirement is met?", and "Where can I get additional information?".

 Links to other resources are listed below, including a sample good VPAT (Word) and links to VPATs and compliance documentation published online by major vendors of E&IT products and services.

-The VPAT must be completed and signed by a company representative with sufficient technical knowledge of the E&IT product or service being purchased.
-Typically, this will be someone involved in the product development.
+The VPAT must be completed and signed by a company representative with sufficient technical knowledge of the E&IT product or service being acquired.
+Typically, this will be someone involved in product development.
 Whenever possible, the VPAT should be completed by the manufacturer(s).

 Completed VPATs are to be emailed to email@example.com for review and approval by Cal Poly’s E&IT Campus Compliance Officer.
 Vendors will be contacted if there are questions or concerns or additional information is required.

 If an exception is granted because a product is not fully compliant, vendors may be asked to provide an accessibility statement (Word), accessibility roadmap (Word) or similar commitment for improving accessibility.

 Web Development Contracts